-Though price is important, price should not be the only consideration.
-The lowest priced solution may not be a good choice for your company now or later.
+Though the price is important, price should not be the only consideration.
+The lowest-priced solution may not be a good choice for your company now or later.

 Just as you shouldn’t select a mate based on how quickly he or she will marry you, timeliness is not the primary factor to be considered when purchasing software.

-Some companies choose a provider based on how quickly it can implement a system, assuming all offer the same service and the same product.
+Some companies choose a provider based on how quickly they can implement a system, assuming all offer the same service and the same product.
 This is an incorrect assumption.